redbear/IoT_pHAT/README.md

 	`$ systemctl status hciuart.service`

-### Pairing Keyboard/Mouse/Gamepad
+### Pairing Bluetooth Keyboard/Mouse/Gamepad

 You can use the command line tool `bluetoothctl` or the Bluetooth manager to pair your Bluetooth accessories.

+#### Keyboard

-* Example for the command line, AA:BB:CC:DD:EE:FF here should be your Bluetooth keyboard MAC address.
+* Example for using the command line, AA:BB:CC:DD:EE:FF here should be your Bluetooth keyboard MAC address.
 Make your keyboard into pairing mode first,

 	```
 	$ sudo bluetoothctl